worzy/Simple-Todo/readme.md

 **Application base URL:** `simpletodo.localhost`

-There is a Makefile in the root of the project to easier setup and run the project.
+The local environment requires Docker installed on the host machine, then there is a Makefile in the root of the project to easier setup and run the project.

 ### Setup